Meet our Fellows

 Paola Sztajn, Ph.D.

 Dr. Sztajn will be working on improving the role of innovation and entrepreneurship in faculty reappointment, promotion and tenure.
 She will also be working to improve the university’s competitiveness in interdisciplinary federal grant applications.
-Her primary appointment is as a professor in the Department of Teacher Education and Learning Sciences in the College of Education.
-She received her Ph.D. in Mathematics Education from Indiana University and specializes in Design-Based Research and Mathematical and Statistics Education.
+Her primary appointment is as a professor of mathematics education in the Department of Teacher Education and Learning Sciences in the College of Education.
+She received her Ph.D. in Mathematics Education from Indiana University and specializes in elementary teacher education and professional development.

-Sztajn formerly served as the associate dean for research for the NC State University College of Education and as the Department head in the college’s Department of Teacher Education and Learning Services.
+Sztajn formerly served as the associate dean for research and innovation for the NC State University College of Education and as the Department head in the college’s Department of Teacher Education and Learning Services.
 She has contributed to or authored more than 100 journal articles, publications, book chapters, editorials or abstracts.
-Her contributions to more than 30 successful grant proposals have generated more than $15 million in funding.
+Her contributions as PI or co-PI to several successful grant proposals have generated more than $26 million in funding since her arrival at NC State in 2012.